Hope Winch: Death and legacy

 To commemorate her memory, a scholarship fund known as the Hope CM Winch Memorial Fund was founded on 28 April 1944, by a representative committee of Sunderland and District Branch of the Pharmaceutical Society, Sunderland Technical College staff and old students.
 The basis of the fund was a surplus of £12 5shillings raised from refresher courses held by the Branch in early 1944.
 Following an appeal in the Pharmaceutical Journal and through local contacts, by 11 January 1945, the fund stood at £489 11shillings and 10 pence.
 It was agreed that an annual scholarship would be awarded to pay a student's tuition fees for one college session.

-The first recipient of the award was George Dempster Fairweather, chosen from the 1947-48 cohort, to pay for his fees for the 1948-49 session.
+The first recipient of the award was George Dempster Fairweather, chosen from the 1947–1948 cohort, to pay for his fees for that years session.
 He was officially presented with the prize at the School's first Prize Presentation Ceremony, held in January 1949.
-Head of Department, Dr Rowson used the scholarship as a catalyst to stage a broader presentation ceremony with a number of prizes supported by local pharmacists and the pharmaceutical industry, and with an address given by a noted pharmacist GE Trease.
+Head of Department, Rowson used the scholarship as a catalyst to stage a broader presentation ceremony with a number of prizes supported by local pharmacists and the pharmaceutical industry, and with an address given by a noted pharmacist G.E .Trease.
 His aim, to raise the department's profile and encourage its development, was not greeted with support from all Technical College colleagues, but the event was a success with a total of ten prizes awarded.
-In 1954, a certificate was designed for the successful recipient of the Hope Winch Scholarship by the Sunderland College of Arts and Crafts, and in 1957 an honours board with past and future scholarship holders was placed in department.
+In 1954, a certificate was designed for the successful recipient of the Hope Winch Scholarship by the Sunderland College of Arts and Crafts, and in 1957 an honours board with past and future scholarship holders was placed in the department.

 Hope Winch is still very much remembered through a society for former students, which bears her name and the awarding of the Hope Winch memorial prize to the most outstanding student in the first two years of the course.
 The Hope Winch Society was founded in 1984.
 The prize also consists of a solid sculptured glass weighing 1.5Kg with the winners named on it.
-The award is presented at the annual Hope Winch Lecture, an award ceremony with a lecture from a high ranking pharmacist.
+The award is presented at the annual Hope Winch Lecture, an award ceremony with a lecture from a high-ranking pharmacist.

+A commemorative blue plaque was dedicated in January 2024 by the University of Sunderland's Hope Winch Society.
+The plaque was installed at 11 Beechwood Street in Sunderland where Winch once lived.